-- A. Administrative costs associated with CFWYI funds shall not exceed 20% of the domestic violence program grant appropriation.
-Administrative or M&G costs are expenses allocated for the overall function and management of the agency, rather than for the direct conduct of program services. - B. Examples of Administrative or Management & General (M&G) costs include but are not limited to: - 1.
+- C. Examples of administrative costs include but are not limited to: - 1.
 Legal/accounting/financial services. - 2.
 Office management and general office supplies. - 3.
 Publication and distribution of an annual report. - 4.
 Salary, FICA, and fringe benefit expenses for non-direct service staff time (e.g., grant writing/compliance reporting, board meeting preparation, monthly financial reconciliations). - 5.
-Percentage of rent and utilities not associated with program delivery. - C. When assessing line items charged to the grant, recipients should ask whether the expense is associated with carrying out direct services of the program.
+Any percentage of rent and utilities not associated with program delivery. - D. When assessing expenses to be charged to line items in the approved budget, recipients should ask whether the expense is associated with carrying out direct services of the program.
+If the answer is no, the expense may qualify as an administrative cost. - E. An excess of 20% of administrative costs must be specifically approved by CFWYI based on the grantee's written justification.
+CFWYI may grant approval on a case-by-case basis in its discretion.